daithi-coombes/coder-forge/_posts/2016-02-03-project-format.md

 have been painful, as I seem to have given more to the former rather than the latter.

-I think there is the need for some direction given from a talk on the one hand but that learning without constriction far out weighs this need.
+I think there is the need for some direction thats given from a talk on the one hand, but that learning without constriction far out weighs this need.
 So I'm proposing 30 minutes of slide show lessons and then 1 hour, or more, of learning without constriction.
 Mentored coding.